 Airline restrictions for carry-on and personal item bags

 When preparing for air travel, it’s essential to understand the restrictions that apply to hand luggage.
 This includes both your carry-on bag and your personal item.
-While different airlines may have specific rules, there are general guidelines you should know about:

-Carry-On bag restrictions
+Carry-on bag restrictions

-Size and Weight: It’s crucial to know the size restrictions of carry-on luggage.
 Not all bags will fit in an overhead bin or under the seat in front of you.
 If a bag fails to meet the airline’s standards, it could land in the plane’s cargo hold or even incur additional charges.

 Keep in mind that each airline has its own set of rules regarding the acceptable size and weight of carry-on luggage.
 The standard size for a carry-on bag typically falls within 22 x 14 x 9 inches (56 x 36 x 23 cm), including handles and wheels.
 The weight limit can vary, often ranging from 15 to 22 pounds (7 to 10 kg).